01-edu/public/subjects/matrix_transposition/README.md

 `Matrix` must implement `Debug`, `PartialEq` and `Eq`.
 You can use `derive`.

-> Remember that you are defining a library, so you must make the elements that can be called from an external crate public.
+> Remember that you are defining a library, so any element that can be called from an external crate must be made public.

 ### Usage